 - Short biography (100 words)

-- For members of academic staff, a budget should also be included
+- For members of academic staff on sabbatical leave, a budget should also be included

 Submissions will be evaluated by a selection committee composed of the University Librarian and four librarians using these criteria:

 - Quality and originality of the proposed research project

 - Demonstrated ability to complete the proposed project based on previous accomplishments

 - Significance of the proposed research for librarianship, libraries, or information studies